stream-pi/essential-actions/hotkeyaction/README.md

 would be to use a different way of handling keys.

-A better solution would be to shift to `xdotool` on Linux, but it is not a perfect solution since it will not work on Wayland Systems.
+A better solution would be to shift to `xdotool` on Linux, but it is not a perfect solution since it will not work on Linux systems using Wayland.

 ## List of supported keys